- Cancer Information

 Radiation therapy to the head or neck area and surgery that affects the salivary glands can reduce the amount of saliva in your mouth, make your mouth dry or make your saliva thick and sticky.
 This is known as xerostomia.
 Without enough saliva, bacteria can grow too quickly and may cause oral thrush, which will make eating and swallowing more difficult.
 A dry mouth can also make it harder to keep your teeth and mouth clean, which can increase the risk of tooth decay.

 How to relieve a dry mouth

 - Ask your dentist or health care team what oral (mouth) lubricants or saliva substitutes to use.

-- Avoid foods that may sting your mouth, such as crunchy or dry foods (e.g. chips, nuts, toast, dry biscuits); salty or spicy foods that sting your mouth; or very hot or cold food.
+- Avoid foods that may sting your mouth, such as crunchy or dry foods (e.g. chips, nuts, toast, dry biscuits), and salty or spicy foods.

-- Soften food by dipping it into milk, soup, tea or coffee, or moisten it with sauce, gravy, cream, custard, etc. You may find soup easier to eat (find out about our recipes).
+- Soften food by dipping it into milk, soup, tea or coffee, or moisten it with sauce, gravy, cream, custard, etc. Learn ways to adjust the texture of food.

-- Sip fluids with meals and throughout the day.
+- Sip fluids during meals and throughout the day.

-- Limit alcohol and coffee as these remove fluids from the body, and avoid smoking.
+- Avoid smoking and limit alcohol and coffee as they remove fluids from the body.